Cars · Resale guide

 Essential Checks

-1. Check RC details on Parivahan app — Verify the owner’s name, registration date, fuel type, and insurance status against the physical documents.
-This helps confirm authenticity.
+- Check RC details on Parivahan app: Verify the owner’s name, registration date, fuel type, and current insurance status.
+This confirms the seller’s identity and the car’s basic legal standing.

-2. Match chassis number — Locate the chassis number (usually under the bonnet, on a doorframe sticker, or below the passenger seat) and ensure it precisely matches the RC book.
+- Match chassis number: Locate the chassis number (under the bonnet, on a doorframe sticker, or sometimes under the passenger seat) and ensure it perfectly matches the RC book.
+Discrepancies are a major red flag.

-4. Cold start test — Arrange to see the car when it hasn’t been run for several hours.
-Listen for any difficulty starting, excessive smoke, or unusual engine noises, which could signal underlying engine issues.
+- Cold start test: Arrange to see the car when it hasn’t been driven for several hours.
+Listen for any difficulty starting, excessive smoke, or unusual noises, which could indicate engine issues.

-5. Check all four tyres — Inspect for uneven wear, which could indicate alignment problems, suspension issues, or even past accident damage.
-Also, look for the manufacturing date code on the sidewall.
+- Check all four tyres: Look for uneven wear patterns, which suggest alignment issues, suspension problems, or even accident damage.
+Also, check the tyre date codes.

-6. Open bonnet inspection — Look for oil leaks around the engine, check the coolant level and colour, assess the battery’s age (sticker on top), and inspect the condition of all belts for cracks.
+- Open bonnet: Inspect for obvious oil leaks around the engine, check the coolant level (should be between min/max), assess the battery age (look for manufacturing date), and check the condition of drive belts.

 Insider Checks

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Buy a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
-Factory paint on a Sonet is usually 100-130 microns.
-Readings above 200 microns almost certainly mean the panel has been repainted, indicating accident repair.
-If you don’t have a gauge, use a fridge magnet—it will stick weaker or not at all to areas with thick body filler or multiple layers of paint.
-Crucially, check the ROOF; it’s rarely repainted unless there was a serious accident.
-Uncovered accident history can cost you ₹50,000-₹2,00,000 in future repair bills or reduced resale.
+THE PAINT THICKNESS TRUTH (AND ROOF CHECK): Get a cheap paint thickness gauge (available online for ₹500-1,000).
+Test multiple spots on every panel.
+Factory paint on a Sonet typically measures between 100-130 microns.
+Readings above 200 microns strongly suggest the panel has been repainted, indicating accident damage.
+If you don’t have a gauge, try a small fridge magnet—it will stick less firmly to areas with extra paint or body filler.
+Crucially, check the ROOF.
+It’s rarely repainted unless there was a major accident or hail damage, making it a good reference point for original paint.

-THE TYRE DATE CODE CHECK: Look for a four-digit number in an oval on the tyre sidewall (e.g., “2523” means week 25 of 2023).
-If the car is from 2020 but the tyres are from 2018, they’re either old stock or the car is older than claimed.
-If all four tyres have different dates, it means multiple replacements, often due to high usage or punctures.
-This simple check can reveal ₹10,000-₹20,000 in immediate tyre replacement costs or indicate hidden history.
+THE TYRE BIRTHDAY CODE: Look for the four-digit number embossed within an oval on the tyre sidewall (e.g., “2523” means the 25th week of 2023).
+If the car is from, say, 2021 but the tyres are from 2018 or 2019, they’re either very old stock or the car itself is older than claimed.
+Also, check if all four tyres have consistent date codes.
+Different dates suggest individual replacements, possibly due to punctures, but if too many are different, it hints at high usage or specific wear issues.

 Common Scams to Watch For (India 2026)

-Pending Loan / Hypothecation on RC The seller might still have an active loan on the car, and if not cleared, the bank has a lien on the vehicle.
-You’ll become responsible for the seller’s debt.
-Always verify the RC (Registration Certificate) explicitly states “No Hypothecation” before making any payment.
-If it shows hypothecation, insist on seeing the bank’s NOC (No Objection Certificate) and ensure the RC is updated before transfer.
+Pending Loan / Hypothecation: The seller might still have an outstanding loan on the car, meaning the bank has a lien (hypothecation) on the RC.
+If you buy the car, you could be liable for the loan.
+Always verify the RC card clearly states “No Hypothecation” or get a No Objection Certificate (NOC) from the bank before making any payment.

 Seller’s Guide — How to Maximize Your Kia Sonet Resale